hyperledger/aries-rfcs/features/0270-protocol-test-suite/README.md

     <a href="https://docs.google.com/presentation/d/1Rn1gEnYXnIetC9IXrZynyh2FI6XHEE7n8wE6eIpvwZA/edit" target="imgsrc"><img src="channels.png" alt="channels"/></a>

 3. Not probe for agent features.
-Instead, it will just run whatever subset of its test inventory is declared relevant to the agent under test.
+Instead, it will just run whatever subset of its test inventory is declared relevant by the agent under test.

     This lets simple agents do simple integrations with the test suite, and avoid lots of needless error handling on both sides.